efren-palacios/duellinks/_posts/events/2018-01-16-espa-roba-event.md

 - A second {Dark Paladin} can be changed for {Buster Blader, the Dragon Destroyer Swordsman}, however you must now include some Dragon-type monster cards in your farm deck
 - 2 copies of {Buster Blader} can be switched our for {Emblem of Dragon Destroyer} to increase draw speed
 - Overall the farm is extremely flexible, and most cards can be interchanged for other fusion support
-- The optimal skills are Duel Standby and Restart, but the deck can be run without a skill
+- The optimal skills are {Duel, Standby!} and {Restart}, but the deck can be run without a skill

 ---